CraftAcademy/library-challenge/README.md

 ##### Notable Collaborators

-Karolina and Pierre for discussing user stories
+Karolina and Pierre for discussing user stories.
+Paulo and I had some trouble designing tests to write to the YAML file and see how to do this in the IRB